On tensor products of CSS Codes: Length of reduced tensor powers

 represents the complex $\xymatrix{\Span(w_1) \ar[r]^-{\p_0} & \Span(x_1,x_2,x_3) \ar[r]^-{\p_1} & \Span(y_1,y_2,y_3) \ar[r]^-{\p_2} & \Span(z_1)}$, where $\Span$ denotes the vector space spanned by the given generators and where $\p_0 (w_1) = x_1+x_2+x_3$, $\p_1 (x_1,x_2,x_3) = (y_1+y_2, y_1+y_3, y_2+y_3)$ and $\p_2(y_1)=\p_2(y_2)=\p(y_3) =z_1$. \end{nota} \begin{defi} For any $\e$--chain complex ${\chain{C}}$, we define its dual ${\chain{C}}^*$ as the $(-\e)$--chain complex $\p^*\in\End(C^*)$ defined by $C^*:=\poplus_{i\in\Z}\Hom(C_i,\F)$ and $\p^*(\varphi)=\varphi\circ\p$ for every $\varphi\in C^*$.

-We say that a chain complex is \emph{symmetric} if it is isomorphic, as a chain complex, to its dual. \end{defi} \begin{prop} If $\BB$ is a basis for a $\e$--chain complex ${\chain{C}}$, then $\Mat_{\BB^*}(\p^*)={}^t\Mat_\BB(\p)$. \end{prop}
+We say that a chain complex is \emph{symmetric} if it is isomorphic, as a chain complex, to its dual. \end{defi} \begin{prop} If $\BB$ is a basis for an $\e$--chain complex ${\chain{C}}$, then $\Mat_{\BB^*}(\p^*)={}^t\Mat_\BB(\p)$, where $\Mat_\BB(f)$ denotes the matrix representing the linear map in the basis $\BB$, with the convention that columns are the images of the generators, and ${}^t\Mat_\BB(\,.\,)$ denotes its transpose. \end{prop}

 \begin{remarque} If $\chain{C}$ is given with a basis, then the maps $\p_i$ can be given by their matrices.
-Using the identification between an $\F$--space and its dual mentionned in the Notation section, $\chain{C}^*$ can be seen as the chain complex obtained by reversing all the arrows and transposing all the matrices.\\ Furthermore, over $\F$, Proposition \ref{prop:DualTranspose} is proven by noting that, for every generators $x$ and $y$,
+Using the identification between an $\F$--space and its dual mentioned in the Notation section, $\chain{C}^*$ can be seen as the chain complex obtained by reversing all the arrows and transposing all the matrices.\\ Furthermore, over $\F$, Proposition \ref{prop:DualTranspose} is proven by noting that, for every pair of generators $x$ and $y$,

 So, if $\chain{C}$ is given using Notation \ref{not:Complex}, then $\chain{C}^*$ is obtained by reading the graph from right to left. \end{remarque}